The Great Race (1965) starring Tony Curtis, Jack Lemmon, Natalie Wood, Peter Falk, Keenan Wynn, by Blake Edwards

 - Vivian Vance (I Love Lucy) … Hester Goodbody.
 The publisher’s wife, who pushes him into hiring Maggie.

-- Dorothy Provine (Never a Dull Moment) … Lily Olay.
+- Dorothy Provine (Never a Dull Moment, The 30 Foot Bride of Candy Rock) … Lily Olay.
 The showgirl who shows attention to the handsome Leslie.

 - Larry Storch (F-Troop) … Texas Jack.
 The local outlaw who becomes jealous of Lily’s attention to Leslie.
 Resulting in a saloon brawl.